tigormanmsft/ora-pcs/README.md

 Notes on call syntax:
 The "-N" and "-M" switches were mainly used for initial debugging, and might well be removed in more mature versions of the script.
 They intended to skip over some steps if something failed later on.

+Additional note:
+If you change the URN of the marketplace VM image with the "-u" switch, then you will probably need to change the path of "$ORACLE_HOME" directory using the "-H" switch as well?

 ## Testing steps